 There is a nursery class which operates two sessions.
 There are places for 20 pupils on four mornings from Monday-Thursday (4-5 years olds) and 20 pupils on four afternoons and Friday mornings (3-4 year olds).
-The nursery has a teacher and two nursery nurses.
+The nursery is staffed by 3 nursery practitioners.
 There are another 9 teachers responsible for the P1-7 pupils.
 These include the head teacher, principal teacher and a part-time support for learning teacher.
 There are seven classes.
 These may be single stream classes or composite classes.
 The head teacher does not have a class commitment.

 Each class teacher has his or her classroom.
 Some classrooms have the unique feature of an added work-bay.
 There is a large hall with a spacious general purpose room and attractive library through a partition which can be opened to make a much larger area.
 A stage, also employed as our dining area, is used for our school productions and class assemblies.

 There is wheelchair access to all areas of the school and a disabled toilet.